veiindimension/Hanoi3D/README.md

 - **Quit Button**: Click to exit the application

 # DOCUMENTATION
-You can review the full documentation insinde Documentation folder.
+You can review the full documentation inside the "Documentation" folder.